 How Blockbuster Economics Are Hurting The Movie Industry - One Size Doesn't Fit All!

-We embarked on analysing the status quo and breaking down what steps distributors, filmmakers, producers and entertainment content producers in general can take to cut through the noise to try to put their content in front of the relevant audiences.
-The final result is Winning Your Audiences.
-Movie Marketing in the Connected World - an ebook filled with case studies and actionable insights driven from our activity at Gruvi:
+We embarked on analyzing the status quo and breaking down what steps distributors, filmmakers, producers, and entertainment content producers, in general, can take to cut through the noise to try to put their content in front of the relevant audiences.
+The final result is Winning Your Audience.
+Movie Marketing in the Connected World - an ebook filled with case studies and actionable insights driven by our activity at Gruvi:

 Small audiences are a given for independent movies